 Bladt Industries was awarded the contract for conducting fabrication works for the jacket foundations.
 The joint-venture of VBMS-Boka was engaged for installing the 57km-long, 150kV export cables.

 The joint-venture of HOCHTIEF Construction and Nordsee-GeoSea (DEME) was contracted to assemble major elements of the Baltic 2 wind farm.
-The joint venture was responsible for the delivery and erection of foundations, and logistics for the construction of the towers and the wind turbines.
+The joint venture was responsible for the delivery and erection of foundations as well as the logistics for the construction of towers and wind turbines.

 General Cable was subcontracted by 50Hertz for designing, manufacturing, supplying and installing two 60km sections of 150kV high-voltage export submarine cables, three single cores of underground terrestrial transmission cables and associated accessories for Baltic 2.